The Ads.txt Information That Websites Should Know

 This is one of the most important and critical questions in the marketplace right now.
 Everyone knows why a bad actor would want to misrepresent themselves as the New York Times in order to secure ad revenue from potential advertisers, but what about websites that aren’t major brands?

-Thought leaders on the subject claim that these efforts by bad actors currently exist with major brands, but will eventually trickle down to smaller sites; thus giving them an incentive to implement something like Ads.txt as well so that they aren’t eventually spoofed in the marketplace.
+Thought leaders on the subject claim that these efforts by bad actors currently exist with major brands and eventually trickle down to smaller sites; this gives them an incentive to implement something like Ads.txt as well so that they aren’t eventually spoofed in the marketplace.

 Ultimately, it doesn’t matter.
-Google and other ad platforms are configuring their systems to only buy from ads.txt verified sites by default.
+Google and other ad platforms have configured their systems to only buy from ads.txt verified sites by default.